Full Irish breakfast daily; 1 lunch at a local pub; 4 three-course dinners with wine and choice of menus, including a welcome dinner in Dublin

 On your way to Northern Ireland, cross the Boyne River, whose waters have recently revealed remains of an ancient log-boat and a Viking ship.
 Continue in the peaceful lee of the Mountains of Mourne, which inspired C.S.
 Lewis to write his Christian allegory The Lion, The Witch and The Wardrobe.
-On to Downpatrick, whose Down Cathedral is the final resting place of St. Patrick.
+On to Downpatrick, the final resting place of St. Patrick.
 Stop at the SAINT PATRICK CENTRE for a fascinating interactive journey through Patrick’s world and the introduction of Christianity in Ireland.
-Later, arrive in Belfast for a guided “Living History” tour that shows off the city’s most famous landmarks: Parliament House at Stormont, City Hall, the Albert Memorial Clock Tower, and Queens University.
-Finish the day with a fascinating visit to the TITANIC EXHIBITION and learn about the construction of the largest passenger steam ship, its maiden voyage, and the tragic night of April 14, 1912.
+Visit ST. PATRICK’S GRAVE and the medieval DOWN CATHEDRAL followed by a guided tour of the HIGH CROSS GALLERIES at Down County Museum.
+For the conclusion of your visit, drive to SAUL CHURCH, which was founded by St. Patrick in 432 AD, and where he died on March 17, 461.
+Later, travel to Belfast for a fascinating visit to the TITANIC EXPERIENCE and learn about the construction of the largest passenger steam ship, its maiden voyage, and the tragic night of April 14, 1912.

-After a leisurely start to the day, make your way north to the Antrim Coast to visit awe-inspiring GIANT’S CAUSEWAY.
+Drive further north to the stunningly beautiful and dramatic Antrim Coast to visit awe-inspiring GIANT’S CAUSEWAY.
 Hear the legend of Finn McCool, the Irish giant whose battle with a rival Scottish giant created the 40,000 interlocking basalt columns here—then, learn how they were really formed!
 This UNESCO World Heritage Site is one of the Creator’s most impressive natural wonders.
 Back in Belfast this afternoon, there’s time to discover the city on your own.

-First on the agenda is a stop in Armagh, the island’s Ecclesiastical capital.
-It is said that St. Patrick established his primary church here, and decreed that only those educated in Armagh could spread the gospel.
+First on the agenda is a stop in the lovely historic market town of Enniskillen, on the river Erne.
 Continue west through rolling hills and reed-fringed lakes to Knock, a major pilgrimage site since 1879 when 15 townspeople saw apparitions that included the Virgin Mary, Joseph, and Jesus as the Lamb of God.
-Visit the KNOCK SHRINE, the CHURCH OF THE APPARITION, the BASILICA, and the FOLK MUSEUM.
-During free time here you may choose to attend Mass, pray the Rosary or Stations of the Cross, or simply light a candle and pause for silent contemplation.
+Attend Mass, then visit KNOCK SHRINE, the CHURCH OF THE APPARITION, the BASILICA, and the FOLK MUSEUM.
+Overnight is at Claremorris.

-This morning, visit the CROAGH PATRICK VISITOR CENTRE at the foot of the holiest mountain in Ireland, where St. Patrick fasted on the summit for 40 days in 441 AD.
+This morning, visit the Croagh Patrick visitor center at the foot of the holiest mountain in Ireland, where St. Patrick fasted on the summit for 40 days in 441 AD.
 Next, visit KYLEMORE ABBEY, a graceful castle acquired by Benedictine nuns as a precious heirloom for Ireland.
 Arrive in Galway, a popular seaside destination and Ireland’s “cultural heart.”
 On the west bank of the Corrib River is the ancient Claddagh fishing village, which has produced the famous Claddagh Rings since 1700.

 At Rossaveal, board a comfortable FERRY for the 45-minute crossing to Kilronan on Inishmore, the largest of the Aran Islands and where Gaelic is the primary language.
 Your fascinating day features a presentation by an island historian about life on Inishmore.
-After LUNCH at a local pub, board a minibus for a tour of the island that includes fascinating commentary by your driver/Local Guide and a visit of clifftop DUN AENGUS, one of the most dramatic prehistoric stone forts in Europe.
-Return to the mainland, with time to attend Mass and enjoy an evening at leisure.
+After LUNCH at a local pub, board a minibus for a tour of the island that includes fascinating commentary by your driver/Local Guide and a visit to clifftop DUN AENGUS, one of the most dramatic prehistoric stone forts in Europe.
+Return to the mainland and attend Mass in Galway before enjoying an evening at leisure.

-Travel eastward to pretty Kilkenny and then to GLENDALOUGH, a glacial valley known for its medieval monastic settlement founded by St. Kevin in the 6th century.
-See an engaging audiovisual presentation, then your Local Guide will show you the remains of the settlement, including the Round Tower, St. Kevin’s Kitchen, and more.
+Travel eastward, first to visit the ROCK OF CASHEL, where St. Patrick preached, and then to Kilkenny, one of Ireland’s prettiest towns with medieval cobblestones and Old-World charm.
 Back in Dublin, consider joining your traveling companions for a final evening of fellowship and fun at an optional cabaret dinner featuring Irish music, song, and dance.